 The Company previously had a consulting agreement with its CEO under which he was compensated \$120,000 per annum.
 Beginning June 20, 2013, this contract was to continue unless and until terminated at any time by either the Company or CEO giving two month notice in writing.
 Such consulting agreement was terminated by mutual agreement as of May 1, 2015 and superseded by an employment agreement effective May 1, 2015.
 The initial term of employment agreement expires on December 31, 2018, unless earlier terminated by either party.
 The agreement provides for automatic one-year renewals, unless either party gives notice of their intention not to extend at least 90 days prior to the expiration of any term.
 Under this employment agreement, the CEO receives a minimum annual base salary of \$180,000, is eligible to receive an annual performance bonus each year, if performance goals established by the Company's board of directors are met, and is entitled to participate in customary benefit plans.
 There have been no performance goals established.
-If the Company terminates the CEO's employment without cause, he will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by CEO and (z) the payment or reimbursement for expense incurred prior to the date of such termination; (ii) an amount equal to 200% of the base salary and (iii) continued participation, at the Company's expense, in the Company's health and welfare programs for a period of two years after the date of termination.
-The Company incurred compensation expense of \$120,000 and \$0 and consulting fees of \$45,000 and \$120,000 for the years ended December 31, 2015 and 2014, respectively.
-Deferred compensation totaling \$349,000 and \$184,000 as of December 31, 2015 and 2014, respectively, is included in Accrued Compensation in the accompanying Balance Sheets.
+If the Company terminates the CEO's employment without cause, he will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by CEO and (z) the payment or reimbursement for expenses incurred prior to the date of such termination; (ii) an amount equal to 200% of the base salary and (iii) continued participation, at the Company's expense, in the Company's expense, of \$120,000 and \$120,000 and \$120,000 and \$184,000 as of December 31, 2015 and 2014, respectively.
+Deferred compensation totaling \$349,000 and \$184,000 as of December 31, 2015 and 2014, respectively.
+Deferred compensation totaling \$349,000 and \$184,000 as of December 31, 2015 and 2014, respectively.

 The Company previously had a consulting agreement with its secretary and director ("Secretary") under which she was compensated \$60,000 per annum.
 Beginning June 20, 2013, this contract was to continue unless and until terminated at any time by either the Company or Secretary giving two month notice in writing.
 The Secretary is the spouse of the CEO.
 Such consulting agreement was terminated by mutual agreement as of May 1, 2015 and superseded by an employment agreement effective May 1, 2015.
 The initial term of employment agreement expires on December 31, 2018, unless earlier terminated by either party.
 The agreement provides for automatic one-year renewals, unless either party gives notice of their intention not to extend at least 90 days prior to the expiration of any term.
 Under this employment agreement, the Secretary receives a minimum annual base salary of \$80,000.
-If the Company terminates the Secretary's employment without cause, she will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by Secretary and (z) the payment or reimbursement for expenses incurred prior to the date of such termination; (ii) an amount equal to 50% of the base salary and (iii) continued participation, at the Company's expense, in the Company's health and welfare programs for a period of two years after the date of termination.
-The Company incurred compensation expense of \$53,333 and \$0 and consulting fees of \$21,667 and \$60,000 for the years ended December 31, 2015 and 2014, respectively, is included in Accrued Compensation in the accompanying Balance Sheets.
+If the Company terminates the Secretary's employment without cause, she will be entitled to the following: (i) payment of (x) accrued compensation and unpaid base salary through the date of such termination, (y) any amounts previously deferred by Secretary and (z) the payment or reimbursement for expenses incurred prior to the date of such termination; (ii) an amount equal to 50% of the base salary and (iii) continued participation, at the Company's expense, in the Company's expense, in the Company incurred compensation expense of \$\$3,333 and \$0 and consulting fees of \$21,667 and \$60,000 for the years ended December 31, 2015 and 2014, respectively.
+Deferred compensation totaling \$167,000 and \$92,000 as of December 31, 2015 and 2014, respectively.